 One of the most frequently discussed topics in the realm of rehab therapy (PT, OT, and SLP) is brand awareness.
 When the general public thinks “back pain,” they most commonly think “chiropractor” for the solution.
 How can we achieve such instant associations in the general public for physical therapy?
 We need to educate the masses on what PT is and how it benefits everyone.
 Your patients can help with this endeavor.
 How?
 Through brand evangelism.

 In The Thank You Economy (if you haven’t read it yet, definitely do), author Gary Vaynerchuk explains that the Internet “has given consumers back their voice.”
 Customers (i.e., patients) now wield tremendous power with their opinions on social media.
-And as WOMMA demonstrates with this infographic, their opinions matter—big time.
+And their opinions matter—big time.

 Your practice may have always had brand evangelists—those loyal patients that adore you, recommend you, and sing your high praises, all without being asked.
 But with the advent of social media, they’re more crucial than ever, because these evangelists do all the high praise singing they’ve always done, but now publicly and instantly online.